Google-Developers-Sohag/Github-At-A-Glance/introduction-to-github/README.md

 ## Learn repository parts:

 Each repository has some tabs:
-- Code tab.
+- Code tab: holds the current branch code base.
-- Issues tab.
+- Issues tab: holds the project issues opened by other developers or you.
-- Pull requests tab.
+- Pull requests tab: holds the commits pull requests from a branch to another.
-- Actions tab.
+- Actions tab: holds github actions for DevOps.
-- Projects tab.
+- Projects tab: holds the project outline and tasks created by you.
-- Wiki tab.
+- Wiki tab: holds the project wikipedia created by you.
-- Security tab.
+- Security tab: not so relevant for now.
-- Insights tab.
+- Insights tab: holds the community data including statistics of contributions, contribution rules and project licence.
 - Settings tab.

 ![image](https://user-images.githubusercontent.com/60224159/199722000-32ad209d-feae-41a6-a7d9-05f340ffc5a9.png)